jtweedle1/what-did-i-just-read/README.md

 ## About the Author

 Built by Jazmin Tweedle, a Software Engineer & AI Enthusiast.
 Jazmin got her start from a coding bootcamp at Northwestern, then worked at her first full-time SWE role at Google through their apprenticeship program.
+She's now looking for a full-time role post-apprenticeship where she can create great user experiences.